 Guatape Colombia Travel Guide

 The culinary landscape in Guatapé has deep roots in Antioquia traditions.
-Hearty and comforting food with corn, potatoes, beans, and various meats as foundations.
+Hearty and soothing food with corn, potatoes, beans, and various meats as foundations.

 Guatapé's location by the reservoir means fresh fish is a particular local specialty.
 Food has mild flavors; hot sauces are generally served on the side.

 Fixed-price, multi-course meal for lunch at local eateries.
-It includes soup, main course, drink, and small dessert.
+It contains soup, main course, drink, and small dessert.
 A excellent value.

 A 10% service charge may be automatically added at nicer restaurants.
 It is optional.
-5-A tenth is appropriate for good service if not added.
+5-TEN percent is appropriate for good service if not added.

 Guatapé's signature dish.
 Freshly caught from the reservoir.
-Served whole, grilled ("a la plancha") or fried ("frita").
+Served whole, grilled ("a la plancha") or deep-fried ("frita").

 Coupled with patacones (fried plantain patties), rice, and a simple salad.